How We Benchmark LLMs

 Step 3: Aggregation

-The overall checkpoint quality score displayed on the benchmarks page is the average of KPI scores across all 4 scenarios.
+The overall benchmark quality score displayed on the benchmarks page is the average of KPI scores across all 4 scenarios.

 4. Assessment Flow